MILVLG/mmnas/docs/pretrained_models.md

 ## VGD

 We use the same [mmnas_vgd](./arch/mmnas_itm.json) archtecture for all the three datasets and then train the model for each dataset independently.
+The pretrained models on three datasets can be downloaded as follows.

 <table>
 <tr><th> RefCOCO </th><th> RefCOCO+ </th><th> RefCOCORg </th></tr>